ciretorres/2HAWC/README.md

 | <img src="./captures/IMG_4406.jpg" width="285"> | <img src="./captures/IMG_4411.jpg" width="285"> | <img src="./captures/IMG_4408.jpg" width="285"> |

 At the end of the day, we had a nice exploration of the first Data Sets with Sergio Hernández, whom facilitated us to read each of the sets' parameters.
 For example, the 39 Gamma-Ray sources which allow them to plot the sky or the maps from the observation significance of each source or the lightcurves from Crab Nebulae, Markarian 421, and Markarian 501 from about 17 measuring months.

 The format of the data files is very important for the implementation of the project.
-In this case, the second catalogue is in .xml, but Sergio provided us a program to convert it to .csv with python.
-The lightcurves are in .dat so with a little help from my friend Emmanuel, we could solved the problem to reconstruct the data in readable format for the environments that we were used.
-There was a interested fact in the variables of this set, that Sergio helped us with the dates in which the flow started to record and it finished by converting the Modified Julian's Calendar to Gregorian's Calendar with some tricks from the Astropy.time module.
-Now, we were ready to ping some ideas with the community!
+In this case, the second catalogue is in `.xml`, but Sergio provided us a program to convert it to `.cs` with python.
+The lightcurves are in `.dat` so with a little help from my friend Emmanuel, we could solved the problem to reconstruct the data in a readable format for the environments that we were used.
+There was a interested fact in the variables of this set, that Sergio helped us with the dates in which the flowing started and finished flow was recorded by converting the Modified Julian's Calendar to Gregorian's Calendar with some tricks from the Astropy.time module. **Now, we were ready to ping some ideas with the community!**

 ||||
 |:---:|:---:|:---:|